PURPOSE OF THE POSITION:

 - Use computers and computer software including word processing, spreadsheets, and databases.

 - Meet behaviors established in the Company’s performance management and development process.

 - A Bachelor’s degree in Microbiology, Food Science, Chemistry, or closely related field.

 - Minimum of 3-5 years of quality systems management experience in a food manufacturing environment.

-- HACCP and SQF practitioner’s certification are required.
+- HACCP, PCQI and SQF practitioner’s certification are required.